 Who was the informant?

-Is the record created close to the time of the event taking place?
+Is the record created close to the time the event took place?

 Does the informant have first-hand knowledge of the event?